cypress-io/cypress-documentation/source/guides/continuous-integration/aws-codebuild.md

 The {% url "Cypress Dashboard" 'dashboard' %} offers the ability to {% url 'parallelize and group test runs' parallelization %} along with additional insights and {% url "analytics" analytics %} for Cypress tests.

-AWS CodeBuild offers a {% url "build-matrix strategy" https://docs.aws.amazon.com/codebuild/latest/userguide/batch-build-buildspec.html#build-spec.batch.build-matrix  %} of different job configurations for a single job definition.
+AWS CodeBuild offers a {% url "build-matrix strategy" https://docs.aws.amazon.com/codebuild/latest/userguide/batch-build-buildspec.html#build-spec.batch.build-matrix  %} for declaring different job configurations for a single job definition.
 The {% url "build-matrix strategy" https://docs.aws.amazon.com/codebuild/latest/userguide/batch-build-buildspec.html#build-spec.batch.build-matrix  %} provides an option to specify a container image for the job.
+Jobs declared within a build-matrix strategy can run in parallel which enables us run multiples instances of Cypress at same time as we will see later in this section.

 The Cypress team maintains the official {% url "Docker Images" https://github.com/cypress-io/cypress-docker-images %} for running Cypress locally and in CI, which are built with Google Chrome and Firefox.
 This allows us to run the tests in Firefox by passing the `--browser firefox` attribute to `cypress run`.

-{% note info %}
+{% note bolt %}
 The following configuration with `--parallel` and `--record` options to Cypress requires a subscription to the {% url "Cypress Dashboard" https://on.cypress.io/dashboard %}.
 {% endnote %}

-Our command records results to the {% url "Cypress Dashboard" https://on.cypress.io/dashboard %} in parallel, using the `CYPRESS_RECORD_KEY` environment variable.

-Jobs can be organized by groups by passing a `--group` attribute and value to `cypress run`.

-The results from each worker will be consolidated into the group name in the {% url "Cypress Dashboard" https://on.cypress.io/dashboard %}.

 ## Parallelizing the build

-The matrix configuration uses a variable `CY_GROUP_SPEC` with a list of items specific to each group for the build.
+To setup multiple containers to run in parallel, the `build-matrix` configuration uses a set of variables (`CY_GROUP_SPEC` and `WORKERS`) with a list of items specific to each group for the build.

 The fields are delimited by a pipe (`|`) character as follows: